linopeng/GCC-9.2.0-Porting/README.md

 ![](https://i.imgur.com/wL1xBhe.png)

+To switch IEEE 754 or Posit, we add fposit option in gcc/common.opt for suitable environment.
+More infomation about commont.opt parameter, you can refer GCC internals manual (https://gcc.gnu.org/onlinedocs/gccint/Options.html#Options).
 Inorder to transform floating-point format, gcc via internal macro REAL_VALUE_TYPE to transform when parsing float senmatic statment.
 And in the assembly stage Posit format represent as decimal.
 The REAL_VALUE_TYPE lives in gcc/real.c and real.h.
 The architecture of compile float flow as below picture.

 ![image](https://user-images.githubusercontent.com/51993200/125903994-78018b47-3b7b-44aa-bf10-73290237d3bf.png)